Serpentine Cabochons media thumbnails

 Finish Polished from waxy to brilliant depending on variety

-Origin Material acquired from wholesale lapidary market
+Origin Material acquired in a wholesale lapidary market

-Item type Unique piece per variant
+Item type Unique piece per variation

-This specific piece
+This particular piece

 What is serpentine

-For what settings does it work
+For what setting it works

 • Earrings with protected mounting — Possible for earrings where the stone is not exposed to impacts.
-Not recommended for daily wear rings due to low hardness.

 Serpentine in lapidary tradition